 I love dips, and one of my families favourite dips is this Roasted Sweet Potato Hummus which I make regular for them to take in their lunches with some crackers.
 They actually won't eat any other hummus and I have to admit it is pretty yummy.

-For a while now I've been wanting to make a more SP friendly version using some roasted butternut squash, like sweet potato, it has that lovely natural sweetness once roasted.
-It's actually one of my favourite speed foods to use if I am trying to increase the speed foods on my plate.
+For a while now I've been wanting to make a more friendly version using some roasted butternut squash, like sweet potato, it has that lovely natural sweetness once roasted.
+It's actually one of my favourite vegetables to use if I am trying to increase the veg on my plate.

 Then, of course, there is butter bean mash like in this Tilapia with Chorizo, Tomato and Butter Bean Mash if you have never tried butter bean mash, you need to give it a try, it's lovely and creamy and a perfect alternative to mashed potatoes.

-If you are a evening snacker like me, this is great with some veggie crudites like sugar snap peas or if you have some syns spare a few low syn crackers.
+If you are a evening snacker like me, this is great with some veggie crudites like sugar snap peas.
 I love enjoying this with some Spinach and Garlic Wheat Thins which you can get here in Canada.
-14 crackers are just 4 syns and they are yummy.
-You could even cut up a pita, wrap or whole wheat bread if you have HEb spare and bake till crispy and use that for dipping.
+You could even cut up a pita, wrap or whole wheat bread and bake till crispy and use that for dipping.

 This dip should keep for about 3-4 days in the fridge.
 When serving, I like to take it out of the fridge about an hour or so before just to bring it to room temperature.
 I am just not a fan of dips ice cold out of the fridge.
 It's personal preference though of course.